Vinelab/bowler/README.md

 ### Publish/Subscribe
 Bowler provide a default Pub/Sub implementation, where the user doesn't need to care about the setup.

+In short, publish with a `routingKey` and consume with matching `bindingKeys`.

 #### 1. Publish the Message
 In your Producer: